mountaintopsolutions/remote-fancontrol/README.md

 ### Virtual Machine (Client)

 Run the client:

+As with the server, there are two ways to configure the client:

+1. See below to configure the client config file, then run:
 ```bash
 python -m remote_fancontrol.client
 # or
 remote-fancontrol-client
 ```

-Or specify GPU temperature sensors:
+2. Using command line arguments to specify GPU temperature sensors:

 ```
 python -m remote_fancontrol.client \